My top choice for a photography 360 camera: Ricoh Theta Z1

 Until recently the only way to create 360 images was to use a DSLR and panoramic tripod head to take multiple photos and stitch them together manually.
 This results in very high quality panoramic images, but takes a long time and the cost of the equipment is high.
 The cameras I’m going to show you won’t be able to match up to the quality of a DSLR, but in some cases they come close and are way easier to use.

 So let’s get started, I’ve picked out four of the best 360 cameras for photos (out of the 10 that I own) and taken photos with them in different locations.
 Let’s see which one turns out to be the best

 Which 360 Camera is Best for Photography?

-The cameras I’m going to be looking at today are the Samsung Gear 360, the Ricoh Theta V, Xiaomi Mijia Mi Sphere and the Insta360 One.
+The cameras I’m going to be looking at today are the Ricoh Theta Z1, Insta360 One X, Ricoh Theta V and Xiaomi Mijia Mi Sphere.
 I chose these specific cameras because they have all been vying for the position of “best 360 camera” at some stage and all of them have manual photo controls.

 Here are some of the basic specs for each camera:

 - Full Manual Control